Lene Alexandra: 2012–present: Try to Catch Me

 In 2012, Alexandra is releasing a 5-track EP album called Try to Catch Me in which she uses more of a jazz sound rather than her previous dance/pop sound.
 The first single of the EP is the song of the same name.

+Since 2012, she has silently retired from music, focusing on her career as a fitness coach and influencer.

 Personal life

 Alexandra speaks Norwegian as well as English and Swedish.
 She has done promotions in both Norwegian and English.

 She and another woman claimed that they had sex with Robbie Williams, which she later has admitted was a lie.
 In 2005, Williams said about the two women, "You two are big liars.
 You are fine, and I would have slept with you." ["Dere to er store løgnere.
 Dere er flotte, og jeg ville ha ligget med dere"].

 In 2013, she revealed that when she worked as a stripper, she had a habit of using amphetamine before she started her shifts.

+She previously she was content to be single and was not wanting any children for many years.
+In June 2025, Alexandra stated during an interview on the Mr.Modig podcast, that she had a son, her first child, via surrogate in 2024.